Start your FREE Enquiry

 Ears, Nose and Throat (ENT) Negligence

-Errors made during Ears, Nose and Throat (ENT) surgery or treatment can have a detrimental effect on your senses and quality of life.
+Errors made during ear, nose and throat (ENT) surgery or treatment can have a detrimental effect on your senses and quality of life.

-If you have received negligent medical treatment of an Ear, Nose and Throat issue, within the last three years, you could be eligible to make a claim.
+If you have received negligent medical treatment in relation to an ear, nose or throat issue, within the last three years, you could be eligible to make a claim.

 Examples of Ear, Nose & Throat (ENT) negligence claims:

 - Loss of smell and taste

 - Damage caused to any of the senses as a result of treatment or surgery

 - Delay in diagnosis or receiving treatment for condition

 What is the time limit for making a clinical negligence claim?

 The clinical negligence claims time limit is three years from the date you received the treatment, or three years from when you became aware that your illness or injury was caused due to the treatment you received.
 This means that you have to have either settled a claim for compensation or issued court proceedings within the three year limit.